 For example, Colonial Willamsburg offers B1G1 tickets on Black Friday.
 If you know you are planning to go anytime within that next year, grab the tickets while they are cheap.

-No one wants to load 4 kids in a car and keep them there for 8 hours.
-Dragging 4 kids through airport security, even worse.
+No one wants to load 4 kids in a car and keep them there for 8 hours, but dragging 4 kids through airport security is even worse.
 You’ll save time, frustration, and money by driving instead of flying.
 The younger your kids are, the closer of a destination you may want to pick.

 You also may want to consider picking a destination closer to home if funds are extremely limited.
 You can use the money you saved in gas to do something fun when you get there.